canvasxyz/canvas/packages/gossiplog/README.md

 The implications of 1) are that GossipLog is best for applications where eventual consistency is acceptable, and where message delivery is commutative in effect.
 GossipLog messages carry a built-in logical clock that can be easily used to create last-write-wins registers and other CRDT primitives.

 The implications of 2) are that the access control logic - who can append what to the log - must be expressed as a pure function of the payload, message signature / public key, and any state accumulated from the message's transitive dependencies.
-The simplest case would be a whitelist of specific public keys, although bridging these to on-chain identities like DAO memberships is also possible.
+The simplest case would be a whitelist of known "owner" public keys, although bridging these to on-chain identities like DAO memberships via session keys is also possible.
 See the section on [Authentication](#authentication) for more detail.

 ## Design

 ### Messages

 Log entries are called _messages_.
-Messages carry abitrary application-defined payloads, which could be state snapshots, diffs, operations, function calls, or anything else.
+Messages carry abitrary application-defined payloads.
 GossipLog uses the [IPLD data model](https://ipld.io/docs/data-model/), a superset of JSON that includes raw bytes and [CIDs](https://github.com/multiformats/cid) as primitive types.

 ```ts
 type Message<Payload = unknown> = {